Pediatric Success Stories

 Challenge

-Ellie’s parents came to me when she was having a hard time with her focus and impulsive behaviors due to her ADHD.
-Ellie was approaching kindergarten, and her parents wanted her to have the tools to self-regulate.
+Eric's parents came to me when she was having a hard time with her focus and impulsive behaviors due to her ADHD.
+Eric was approaching kindergarten, and his parents wanted him to have the tools to self-regulate to be successful in school and daily activities.

 Solution

-Sensory Alignment Protocol - this service uses sensory processing with sound, partner yoga, and mindfulness to regulate the nervous system.
+Sensory Alignment Protocol - this service uses sensory processing with sound, mindfulness, and movement activities to regulate the nervous system and follow directions to complete an activity.
 The Unyte Safe and Sound Protocol is implemented in the session.

 Results

-After a few sessions, Ellie was visibly calmer and more focused on individual tasks.
-Ellie’s carers left the sessions with tools to help themselves and Ellie regulate the nervous system so that they felt more in control when engaged with Ellie during various situations and community events.
-This allowed for more positive interactions, which threatened family bonds.
+After a few sessions, Eric was visibly calmer and more focused on individual tasks.
+Eric’s carers left the sessions with tools to help themselves, and Eric regulated the nervous system so that they felt more in control when engaged with Eric during various situations and community events.
+This allowed for more positive interactions, which improved family bonds.

 Challenge

-J.B.’s parents reached out to me as they noticed he was struggling with feeling overwhelmed while around others and was experiencing social anxiety, which led to more social isolation and playing video games at home.
-After J.B.’s evaluation, we determined he specifically struggled with sensory overload.
+J.B.’s parents reached out to me as they noticed she was struggling with feeling overwhelmed while around others and was experiencing social anxiety, which led to more social isolation and playing video games at home.
+After J.B.’s evaluation, we determined he specifically struggled with sensory overload and would turn to video calms to self-regulate.

 Solution

-One weekly individual session for 45 - 60 minutes with the incorporation of movement activities.
+One weekly individual 45 - 60 minute group and individual sessions, incorporating movement activities.
 Our goal was to increase communication and participation with others.
-Another goal was to improve executive function skills and gross motor coordination.
+Another goal was to improve executive function skills and gross motor coordination to feel confident when engaged in sports, the gym, and playing games with friends.
+She is smiling and engaged more with the instructor/therapsit and activities.

 Results

-After a few weekly sessions, J.B. shows a decrease in tactile aversions to various textures while engaging in sports and different activities.
-He also initiates eye contact with objects and the therapist while communicating and engaging in activities with minimal prompts (carryover of words and learned calming techniques during previous sessions at home).
-According to his career, J.B. is demonstrating the carryover of learned nervous system regulation techniques during his sessions and at home.
+After a few weekly sessions, J.B. shows a decrease in tactile aversions to various textures, allowing for more focus and coordination of learned skills while engaging in sports.
+She also initiates eye contact with objects and the instructor while communicating and engaging in activities.
+She is verbally expressing herself and has learned calming techniques at home and school.
+According to her carer, J.B. is demonstrating the carryover of learned nervous system regulation techniques, community engagement and home.